High Protein Prebiotic Cricket Powder | All edible insects are raised for human consumption

 - All 9 essential amino acids

 - Chitin Fibre – a source of Prebiotics – nutrition for probiotics – used as an antimicrobial gut agent

 Insects are nutritional powerhouses.
-Yet, insects are a whole food group we generally ignore.
 They are very healthy, sustainable, environmentally friendly, and raised humanely.

 Timid about eating insects?
 Cricket flour is the perfect avenue for you to get the full health benefits of edible insects while not having to look the insect in the face before biting down.
 Who can say no to chocolate chip cookies that pack a protein punch?